Find Affordable College Courses

 Lubbock, TX

-Texas Tech University came in at #7 in this year’s edition of the Best History Schools in Texas ranking.
-Located in the city of Lubbock, Texas Tech is a public school with a very large student population.
+With a ranking of #7, Texas Tech University did quite well on this year’s best schools for history students.
+Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.

 History majors at Texas Tech take out an average of $26,000 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $252.